honzakj/Processing-Reaction-Diffusion-3D/README.md

 Sketch includes possibility to export simulation results as a csv file so that you can use it in another software <br>
 The table saves into src folder.
+The values saved are: xPos, yPos, zPos, level (difference between the two chemicals)
 <br><br>

 For all the functions to work you need to install peasyCam & controlP5 libraries